Yes. Hel Yes - Women's Review

 The poplar and paulownia core make the Hel Yes. lightweight, but also gives it tons of playfulness and the perfect amount of flex.
 It's nimble and responsive through trees and is an absolute blast on boardercross style features.
 However, the sintered base can be more difficult to repair, so you might want to consider different boards if you plan on spending a ton of time on rails.

 For the last 15% of the final score, we rated and scored how much pop the Hel.
 Yes had.
 It finished with another excellent showing, earning yet another high score.

 This board has a medium flex but has tons of pop, letting you effortlessly ollie and jump to new heights.
 It's pretty good in the park, but we found we preferred to play around on backcountry features with this board.

 This board isn't the best value for someone on a tight budget, but it does retail at a relatively average price, even though it is one of the best you can get.

 The Yes.
-Hel Yes. is an absolutely fantastic all-mountain board and is one of the best you can get.
-It's got great edge hold and is an absolute blast to ride.
-It's got plenty of float for powder days and is stable enough to bomb groomers without hesitation, all while having plenty of pop.
+Hel Yes. is a fantastic all-mountain board and is one of the best you can get.
+It's got a great edge hold and is an absolute blast to ride.
+It has plenty of float for powder days and is stable enough to bomb groomers without hesitation, all while having plenty of pop.
 It still has enough flex to be quite fun and playful, although its performance doesn't necessarily scream park board at you, so you might be better served by a true freestyle board if you plan on spending significant amounts of time in the terrain park.
-However, don't be dissuaded from taking the occasional park run-- it still performs well in the park, but its sintered base is more of a pain to repair than other boards so you might want to be frugal with the number of rails you do.
+However, don't be dissuaded from taking the occasional park run-- it still performs well in the park, but its sintered base is more of a pain to repair than other boards, so you might want to be frugal with the number of rails you do.
 If you are looking for a versatile, all-around snowboard that is one of the best you can get, look no further than the Hel Yes.